jabariwoods/Immutable-Passport-Integration/README.md

 Create an account or sign in.
 Register your application and obtain API keys.
 In a config.js file, replace 'YOUR_API_KEY' and 'YOUR_API_SECRET' with your actual API keys.
-In the project, create a .env file and add your API keys like this:
+In the project, create a .env file and add your API keys like this(The .env file should never be committed to version control to keep sensitive information secure.
+Add it to your .gitignore file to exclude it from your repository):

 PASSPORT_API_KEY=YOUR_API_KEY
 PASSPORT_API_SECRET=YOUR_API_SECRET

 NB: Please replace placeholders like YOUR_API_KEY and YOUR_API_SECRET with your actual Immutable Passport API keys in your .env file and configure other parts of the application as needed.

 Run the App